bensmithett/structurizr-mini/README.md

 ## Workflow 1: Structurizr Cloud/On-Premises

-The source of truth for your workspace is in the Cloud/On-Premises instance.
+The source of truth for your workspace, including diagram layout info, is in the Cloud/On-Premises instance.
 Use [Structurizr CLI's `pull`](https://docs.structurizr.com/cli/pull) to [export](https://structurizr.com/help/workspace-export-and-import) `workspace.json`.

 ## Workflow 2: `workspace.dsl` as source of truth